 Kalighat Hindu Temple

-In Kolkata, India, Kalighat Temple is a Hindu temple on the Adi Ganga of the Hooghly river (also known as the Bhagirathi), which is devoted to Goddess kali.
+In Kolkata, India, Kalighat Temple is a Hindu temple on the Adi Ganga of the Hooghly River (also known as the Bhagirathi), devoted to Goddess Kali.
 Of the 51 Shakti Peeths located throughout India, the Kalighat Temple is one of the most significant Shakti peeth.
-Although it has been a present for hundreds of years, the current structure dates back to about 1809 Anno Domini (AD).
+Although it has existed for hundreds of years, the current structure dates back to about 1809 Anno Domini (AD).
 Over time, the river’s flow shifted, and the Temple is now along the riverbanks of the “Adi Ganga” waterway.

 History of Kalighat Temple

 The account of the Brahmin called Atma Ram, who discovered a stone construction in the form of a humanoid toe in the Bhagirathi River, is probably the most well-known of the various traditions related to the Kalighat Kali Temple.
 He’s said to have been led by a glimmer of illumination that seemed to be coming from the way of the river.

 That evening the Brahmin worshipped the stone, and that night he had a dream in which he discovered that Sati’s toe had slipped into the river and that the stone part he had found was nothing more than that toe.
 He advised him to build a temple and look for a Nakuleshwar Bhairav Swambhu Lingam in his dreams, which he ultimately did.
 Afterward, Atma Ram began to revere the toe-shaped stone and the Swambhu Lingam.